There are many different HRIS out there, so how do you begin to choose? First, some basic choices:-

 Disadvantages: tend to be costly, especially in capital cost; potential problems of disruption and expense for upgrades

 Cloud-based means that you access both the system and your data through the 'cloud' or internet.
 You only need an internet browser on your PC.
-That means that the software provider does all the upgrades directly on their servers - typically more than one in case of a major problem at one data centre.
+That means that the software provider does all the upgrades directly on their servers - typically in more than one location in case of a major problem at one data centre.
 The software is generally multi-tenant which means that you share the system with others and you are all upgraded together.

 Security ensures you only access your own data and you provide secure logins for users with differing access levels.
 For example the systems supervisor has full access; the HR team have administrative access to change most but not everything; managers can see their team members' records; and employees can only see their own records.
 As the systems are cloud-based, they can be accessed remotely and on most devices including tablet PCs and smart phones.